whosaysni/robotframework-ja/docs/userguide/INSTALL.rst

 notes, and it is a good idea to study them especially when upgrading to a new major version.

+.. _Executing Robot Framework:

 Executing Robot Framework
 -------------------------

+.. _Using robot and rebot scripts:

 Using ``robot`` and ``rebot`` scripts
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~